mir47/ci-test-flutter-app/android/README.md

 This will store the key.jks file in the user home directory.

 > :warning: **Keep the keystore file private:** Don’t check it into public source control!
+> :warning: **The same keystore must be used for uploading app updates:** Make a backup of the keystore file e.g. email it to yourself

 ### Reference the keystore from the app
 Create a file named `<app dir>/android/key.properties` that contains a reference to your keystore: